 Also, you can get more advice about working as a care home manager from Think Care Careers.

 Career Path and Progression

-With experience, you could progress to regional manager within a large healthcare company or charity.
-You could also become a freelance consultant or a care home inspector.
+With experience, you could become a regional manager within a large healthcare company or charity.
+You could also work as a freelance consultant or a care home inspector.